stain/s11.no/content/2023/about.md

 In his research he is working on _reproducibility_, _provenance_ and _metadata_ to improve [FAIR](https://www.go-fair.org/fair-principles/ "FAIR principles") sharing of open research data and [computational workflows](https://doi.org/10.1162/dint_a_00033), within [ELIXIR Europe](https://elixir-europe.org/), European Open Science Cloud ([EOSC](https://ec.europa.eu/info/research-and-innovation/strategy/goals-research-and-innovation-policy/open-science/european-open-science-cloud-eosc_en)) projects and the workflow repository [WorkflowHub.eu](https://workflowhub.eu/), as well as building [FAIR](https://www.go-fair.org/fair-principles/) approaches for [computational workflows](https://workflows.community/groups/fair/) and [FAIR Digital Objects](https://fairdo.org/).
 Stian contributed to the [W3C PROV](https://www.w3.org/TR/prov-overview/) standard and its [implementation in workflow systems](https://doi.org/10.1093/gigascience/giz095 "Sharing interoperable workflow provenance: A review of best practices and their practical application in CWLProv").

-As one of the early founders to the [Research Object](https://www.researchobject.org/) approach for sharing research outputs using Linked Data, he is the co-lead of [RO-Crate](https://www.researchobject.org/ro-crate/), a community-based lightweight approach to [packaging and publishing research data](https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/) with structured metadata.
+As one of the early founders to the [Research Object](https://www.researchobject.org/) approach for sharing research outputs using Linked Data, he is the co-lead of [**RO-Crate**](https://www.researchobject.org/ro-crate/), a community-based lightweight approach to [packaging and publishing research data](https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/) with structured metadata.
+RO-Crate has been recognized for the [EOSC Interoperability Framework](https://doi.org/10.5281/zenodo.10843882).

+He is a strong proponent of using open Web standards, including the use of [FAIR Signposting](https://signposting.org/FAIR/) to enable machine-actionable navigation to open data.

-Stian is on the leadership team of [Common Workflow Language](https://www.commonwl.org/), a standard for [interoperable computational workflows](/2022/phd/methods-included/), as well as on the technical steering committee for [BioCompute Object](https://www.biocomputeobject.org/), an approach for describing workflows for submission to regulatory authorities.
-Stian is the Technical and Community Advisor for the recently started [Workflows Community Initiative](https://workflows.community/).
+Stian is on the leadership team of [Common Workflow Language](https://www.commonwl.org/), a standard for [interoperable computational workflows](/2022/phd/methods-included/), and he was on the technical steering committee for [BioCompute Object](https://www.biocomputeobject.org/), an approach for describing workflows for submission to regulatory authorities.
+Stian is the Technical and Community Advisor for the [Workflows Community Initiative](https://workflows.community/) where he contributes to the task force [FAIR Computational Workflows](https://workflows.community/groups/fair/).

-Stian graduated in 2006 with an [MSc](https://doi.org/11250/251073) in Computer Science from the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/) and in 2023 submitted his [PhD thesis](../phd/) at the Informatics Institute of the University of Amsterdam.
+Stian graduated in 2006 with an [MSc](https://doi.org/11250/251073) in Computer Science from the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/) and in 2023 submitted his [PhD thesis](../phd/) at the [Informatics Institute of University of Amsterdam](https://ivi.uva.nl/).

 He has more than two decades of experience as an IT professional, including 16 years as a software developer working across academia and industry.
 He joined the [eScience Lab](https://esciencelab.org.uk/ "eScience Lab") in 2005 (then called the [myGrid team](http://www.mygrid.org.uk/)), where he became the _Technical Lead Developer_ of the open-source scientific workflow management system [Taverna](http://taverna.incubator.apache.org/).
 As part of the EU FP7-funded [Wf4Ever project](/2020/archive/wf4ever/), Stian contributed to the [W3C PROV](https://www.w3.org/TR/prov-overview/ "W3C PROV-Overview") specifications for capturing provenance and co-developed the [Research Object](http://www.researchobject.org/) model and ontologies.
 More recently Stian has continued this passion for reproducibility, structured metadata and open scholarship with engagement in several projects related to FAIR, computational workflows, and RO-Crate.

-In 2023, Stian became a Research Fellow and later a Senior Lecturer at the Department of Computer Science.
+In 2023, Stian became a _Research Fellow_, and in November 2023 he was promoted to _Senior Lecturer_ at the Department of Computer Science, taking up teaching duties, supervision and co-leadership of the eScience Lab.

 ## Research projects

-Stian is co-leading and contributing to [eScience Lab's participation](https://esciencelab.org.uk/projects/) in several European-wide research projects:
+Stian is co-leading and contributing to [eScience Lab's participation](https://esciencelab.org.uk/projects/) in several European-wide research projects, including:

+* **CLIMATE-ADAPT4EOSC** -- Horizon Europe #101188248, call [HORIZON-INFRA-2024-EOSC-01-01](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2024-eosc-01-01) _FAIR and open data sharing in support of the mission adaptation to climate change_ (pending signed Grant Agreement)
+* **[EOSC-ENTRUST](https://esciencelab.org.uk/projects/eosc-entrust/)**  - A European Network of TRUSTed research environments.
 * **[EVERSE](https://esciencelab.org.uk/projects/everse/)** -- European Virtual Institute for Research Software Excellence.
-Starting March 2024.
 Includes support for RO-Crate in the Workflow Execution Service ([WfExS](https://github.com/inab/WfExS-backend)), continuing work started in EOSC-Life, BY-COVID and TRE-FX.
 * [**HDR Federated Analytics**](https://esciencelab.org.uk/projects/federated-analytics/) -- understand the challenges of computational reproducibility and FAIR data sharing within HDR UK federated data infrastructures, extends on TRE-FX prototype.
   <small>[HDR UK](https://www.hdruk.ac.uk/), UKRI [HDR-CORE](https://gtr.ukri.org/projects?ref=HDR-CORE), HDR QQ2</small>
 * **[EuroScienceGateway](https://esciencelab.org.uk/projects/eurosciencegateway/)** -- making a federated open access computational infrastructure through Galaxy as a gateway for data resources, tools and applications following the FAIR principles.
   <small><http://eurosciencegateway.eu/> Horizon Europe [101057388](https://doi.org/10.3030/101057388), UKRI [10038963](https://gtr.ukri.org/projects?ref=10038963)</small>
 * **[FAIR-IMPACT](https://esciencelab.org.uk/projects/fair-impact/)** -- which is improving the FAIR publication and indexing of semantic artefacts and their catalogues, with associated Linked Data tooling including RO-Crate.
   <small><http://fair-impact.eu/> Horizon Europe [101057344](https://doi.org/10.3030/101057344), UKRI [10038992](https://gtr.ukri.org/projects?ref=10038992)</small>
+* [**ELIXIR Scientific Programme 2024-28**](https://elixir-europe.org/sites/default/files/documents/elixir-programme-24-28-full.pdf) including _Tools platform_, _Compute platform_
 * **[BioDT](https://esciencelab.org.uk/projects/biodt/)** -- making Digital Twins for BioDiversity using FAIR Digital Object, [RO-Crate](https://www.researchobject.org/ro-crate/), [FAIR Workflows](https://workflows.community/groups/fair/) and [WorkflowHub](https://workflowhub.eu/).
   <small><https://biodt.eu/> Horizon Europe [101057437](https://doi.org/10.3030/101057437), UKRI [10038930](https://gtr.ukri.org/projects?ref=10038930))</small>
 * **[BY-COVID](https://esciencelab.org.uk/projects/by-covid/)** -- making COVID-19 data open, standardized and linked using FAIR metadata and computational workflows.
 Stian is a task leader and focus on metadata standards, provenance and [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/).